Wandalen/wProcess/doc/Detaching.md

 | fork       | 1       | 2    | 1      |
 | shell      | 1       | 2    | 1      |

+This behaviour is same on Windows,Linux and MacOS

 **Legend**

 1 - Parent doesn't wait until detached child exits.<br>